zotya/eea.sparql/eea/sparql/README.txt

     >>> 'Changes saved' in browser.contents
     True

 Done!
-We added a new SPARQL content item logged in as contributor.
+We added a new Sparql content item logged in as contributor.

 Finally, let's login back as manager.